LuminixServices/AntiView/README.md

  <!--By Default example.com will be the proxy you can change thise code-->
 	<iframe src="https://www.example.com" allowfullscreen allow-scripts allow-same-origin></iframe>

-  replace https://www.example.com to whatever your proxy is
+  replace https://www.example.com to whatever your proxy link is MUST BE UNBLOCKED!